HawaiiTravel Guide

 Things to do in Hawaii

 With picture-perfect beaches, a vibrant dining scene and striking natural beauty, there’s an almost endless list of things to do in Hawaii.
 From visiting historical sites like Pearl Harbor, visiting Waikiki beach, or heading out to Akaka Falls, this is a destination that gives you so much to see, while still maintaining ‘island time’.
-By the end of your vacation, you’ll have lasting memories of the Hawaii activities you’ve experienced, but you’ll also feel relaxed and replete.
+By the end of your holiday, you’ll have lasting memories of the Hawaii activities you’ve experienced, but you’ll also feel relaxed and replete.

 Bear witness to one of the most significant sites in American history at Pearl Harbor.
 This is where America was drawn into World War II and is also the site where conflict with Japan ended.
 Now, the USS Arizona Memorial stands above that ship's final resting place.
 A host of parks, museums and memorials pay homage to the conflict, giving you further insight into the events of Pearl Harbor.